philc/book-notes/now say this - heather turgeon.md

         * Rather than public reprimand.
       * Letting feelings run their course: "I see how upset you are.
 I'm here when you're ready to talk or make a choice."
-    * Why not ignore a tantrum or punish with a time-out?
+    * Why not ignore a tantrum, or punish with a time-out?
       * "When kids are having a hard time (even when it seems totally irrational), they're telling us they need us.
 Ignoring them, punishing them, or giving a time-out is the opposite of this.
 It makes them feel isolated, cut off, and shamed."